Brian Powell (baseball)

 William Brian Powell (October 10, 1973 – October 5, 2009) was a Major League Baseball pitcher from Bainbridge, Georgia, who played in the majors from 1998 to 2004 for the Detroit Tigers, Houston Astros, Philadelphia Phillies, and San Francisco Giants.

+Career

+He played collegiate baseball for the University of Georgia and led the Southeastern Conference in strikeouts during the 1995 season.

-In 2001, he pitched a no-hitter for the minor league baseball team, New Orleans Zephyrs, then the Astros Triple-A team.
+In 2001, he pitched a no-hitter for the minor league baseball team, New Orleans Zephyrs, then the Houston Astros Triple-A team.

 In 2005, he played again for the Zephyrs, then the Triple-A affiliate of the Washington Nationals.
-He played collegiate baseball for the University of Georgia and led the Southeastern Conference in strikeouts during the 1995 season.

 Death

-He died on October 5, 2009, in Tallahassee, Florida, of a self-inflicted gunshot wound.
+He died on October 5, 2009, in Tallahassee, Florida, of a self-inflicted gunshot wound, just 4 days ahead of his 36th birthday.